Umbrella Etiquette and Manners in the 1800s

-“There is one piece of property, which is nobody’s property, or everybody’s property, or is not property at all — and that is, Umbrellas.“ That was the opinion of one nineteenth century writer and to a degree it was true because no article was borrowed more frequently or returned less than the umbrella.
+Umbrella etiquette was necessary in the nineteenth century because everyone carried an umbrella.
+The ubiquitous of the umbrella was made clear by the opinion of one nineteenth-century writer who stated, “There is one piece of property, which is nobody’s property, or everybody’s property, or is not property at all — and that is, Umbrellas.“ To a degree it was true because no article was borrowed more frequently or returned less often than the umbrella.
 In fact, it was noted over and over in etiquette books and articles printed in the nineteenth century:

 “Frequently a borrowed umbrella is never thought of by the borrower till after the weather clears up, the lender most probably suffering inconvenience for want of it.
 Often, it is detained till the next rain, when the lender has to take the trouble of sending for it.
 And then it is very possible it may not be found at all, some person in the mean time having nefariously carried it off.
 In such a case it is a matter of common honesty for the careless borrower to replace the umbrella with a new one, as … [an] empty expression of regret or unmeaning apologies will [not] be sufficient compensation for a substantial loss.”

-When out in the wind, an umbrella needed to be handled so as to prevent it from being turned inside out.
-One umbrella dealer offered this advice on how to carry an umbrella properly in the wind:
+When out in the wind, there was also advice and umbrella etiquette as to handle it so that it would not be turned inside out.
+One umbrella dealer offered this advice on for umbrella carriers facing the wind:

 “In order to guard it … and protect it from damage it should be firmly grasped by both hands.
 Let one hand seize it near the handle end of the stick about the … place where it would be held in the mildest June shower.
 Then let the other take an equally firm hold far up the stick close to the point where the spring holds the outstretched ribs.
 Thus you cannot only protect yourself from the rain as much as possible but you render a collapse of your umbrella almost out of the question.
 If a woman is out in a blow and tries to hold her skirts up in one hand and control her umbrella with the other, it is not the least wonder that she meets with mishap.”